CoasterFan5/certsphere/README.md

-# certrack
+# Certrack

-Open source self hosted certification tracking made with Svelte and Postgres
+This is an open source, self-hosted, web-based application for tracking certificates and their expiration dates.
+It is written in Svelte using Postgresql & Prisma.